harrisonwl/rewire-by-example/src/chapters/salsa20/words.md

 # Words

+These definitions below can be found in [Basic.hs](https://github.com/harrisonwl/rwcrypto/blob/main/src/salsa20/Basic.hs).

 A *word* in the context of Bernstein's Salsa20 specification is a bit vector of size 32.
 Representing bit vectors in ReWire is done via the built-in type constructor for words, `W`.
 It is size-indexed so that, for example, 32-bit words are represented by `W 32`.
 There are a host of operators defined for words parameterized by size.
 For example, the type of addition on words has type (checking its type in the GHCi interpreter):
 ```haskell
 λ> :type (+)